apiaryio/api-blueprint/Glossary of Terms.md

 # API Blueprint Glossary of Terms

 A brief list of terms as used in the [API Blueprint](http://apiblueprint.org) context.

-Refer to W3C [Glossary of Terms for Device Independence](http://www.w3.org/TR/di-gloss/) for additional terms.

 ## Glossary